Eat Learn Grow’s mission is simple:

-We live in the age of supreme convenience.
-Every day our life becomes a bit more user-friendly: our smartphones answer our every nagging question, our personal technology learns our preferences just by us using it and our cars are even beginning to drive themselves.
-We sure have a lot to be thankful for!
+We live in the age of convenience.
+Every day our lives become a bit more user-friendly.
+Smart technology learns our preferences and caters to them– our cars are even beginning to drive themselves.
+How blessed we are!

 Today it seems like we would do literally anything if it meant an increase in convenience, or at least saved us some money.
 But convenience has a very important cost, one that’s not measured in dollars and isn’t readily visible, but is vital to our survival: our environment.

 But what would happen if we could no longer get any of the foods we wanted, or for that matter, ANY FOOD AT ALL, from the grocery store?
 How would you provide for your family if you couldn’t actually buy food anymore?
 Scary to think about, isn’t it?
 So wouldn’t it be great if we prioritized the supply of truly ethical and organic foods that could be produced in the most convenient ways possible?
 Not only would we save money on our grocery bills, but we’d guarantee ourselves year-round access to nourishing, delicious and CONVENIENT food.

 Now, I’m not one to spread doom and gloom, and I’m not saying a family living in a high rise apartment can provide everything it needs for itself, and I’m not trying to solve any sort of food security issue (at least not directly).
 What I am saying is that it’s absolutely VITAL we recognize our huge reliance on others to produce our food, that we understand we truly have no idea what has been done to our food before we scoop it up at the store, and we admit we’ve got to prioritize access to